fabian-gubler/bachelor-thesis/README.md

 ### [👉 Preview Bachelor Thesis](thesis.pdf)
-Note: This pdf document is continuously updated and automatically generated
+Note: This PDF document is continuously updated and automatically generated

 # Project Description
 Here comes a short introduction of this project.